MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     - **🔐 Fix SQL Injection Vulnerability in Product Search**

-    It's generally best to work on the higher priority issues first.
+    It's often best to work on the higher priority issues first.
 Assigning issues to yourself helps you track your progress as you work through the remediation process.

 ### Clone the repository locally and review the codebase